- Solar advice hub

 You'll likely receive your earnings via a bank transfer, unless your export tariff supplier is the same as your import supplier – in which case the money will usually be taken off your energy bill each month.

-You can combine SEG with other grants and financial support, except if you’re already receiving FIT export payments.
-You'll need to opt out of your FIT export payments before you can start receiving SEG earnings.
+You can combine SEG with other grants and financial support, except if you’re already receiving FiT export payments.
+You'll need to opt out of your FiT export payments before you can start receiving SEG earnings.

-How to apply for the Smart Export Guarantee
+How to apply for the SEG

 Just contact any of the energy suppliers currently offering an export tariff, and follow their guidance to sign up.